 It is a good idea to avoid moving and bumping the Desktop Chassis too much.
 Physical impacts can cause parts to move and may result in shorts which damage components.

-Additionally, while doing repairs or upgrades, it is also prudent to ensure that you are well-grounded before touching the components to avoid the aforementioned short circuits.
+Additionally, while doing repairs or installing a new motherboard, it is also prudent to ensure that you are well-grounded before touching the components to avoid the aforementioned short circuits.

 2. RAM Lifespan